Chain of Thought Example¶

 };

-// Execute the graph
+// Execute the graph and obtain the final reasoning result.

 var result = await executor.ExecuteAsync(kernel, arguments, CancellationToken.None);